apache/druid/docs/tutorials/tutorial-rollup.md

 {"timestamp":"2018-01-02T21:35:45Z","srcIP":"7.7.7.7", "dstIP":"8.8.8.8","packets":12,"bytes":2818}
 ```

-The tutorial guides you through how to ingest this data using rollup.
+The tutorial demonstrates how to apply rollup at ingestion and shows the effect of rollup at query time.

 ## Load the example data

-Load the sample dataset using INSERT and EXTERN functions.
-The EXTERN function lets you read external data or write to an external location.
+Load the sample dataset using the EXTERN function to read data provided inline with the query.

-In the Druid web console, go to the Query view and run the following query:
+In the Druid web console, go to the **Query** view and run the following query:

 ```sql
 INSERT INTO "rollup_tutorial"